mchmarny/dapr-pipeline/README.md

 cd dapr-pipeline
 ```

 > Not, while this demo has been written in `go` you don't need to have go installed to run it.
-There are pre-built executables for Mac, Windows and Linux.
+You can download the pre-built executables for Mac, Windows and Linux from the [latest release](https://github.com/mchmarny/dapr-pipeline/releases/latest).
 If you are on Mac, just follow this README as is.
-If you are on another OS, just append the OS name to the executable in each `run` command (e.g. for Linux `bin/producer-linux` and for Windows `bin/producer-windows`).
+Otherwise, just append the OS name to the executable in each `run` command (e.g. for Linux `bin/producer-linux` and for Windows `bin/producer-windows`).

 ### Starting pipeline